Paper-Proof/paperproof/README.md

 the proof tree.
 - `extension/` - contains the VSCode extension which queries the Lean server method defined in `lean/` each time the cursor position changes and sends the proof tree to the browser app defines in `app/`.
-- `examples/` - contains example theorems and can be used for testing.
+- `Examples.lean` - contains example theorems and can be used for testing.

 ## Links